 Sure, some electric golf cart’s might not be as durable as gas golf carts.
 But those are mostly older carts.

 Most electrical golf carts are just as durable as their gas counterparts.

 Low emissions are one of the most important benefits of an electric golf cart.
 They don’t create any pollution.

 Zero emissions make them safe to drive anywhere, both indoor and outdoor.
 They’re also a good option for businesses who want to have a positive impact on the environment.

 They’re Quieter Than Gas Carts

 Gas golf carts make a lot of noise.
-Because they have combustion engines, there’s no way to completely muffle the sound they make when they’re running.
+Because they have combustion engines, there’s no way to muffle the sound they make when they’re running completely.

-For some businesses, they simply can’t tolerate this amount of noise.
+For some businesses, they can’t tolerate this amount of noise.

 Electric golf carts don’t make much of a sound when someone drives them, even if they’re accelerating or going up a hill.
-This means drivers can go wherever they want without letting everyone in the area know where they are.
+So drivers can go wherever they want without letting everyone in the area know where they are.

 Contrary to what you might have heard, electric golf carts don’t have trouble going up hills.
-They have the same amount of power gas golf carts have.
+They have the same amount of power petrol golf carts have.